INSTITUTE OF BANK MANAGEMENT

 The all-inclusive fee for the programme is as below:

 Sponsor Banks of IIBM viz.
-RBI, NABARD, SBI, United Bank of India, UCO Bank, Central Bank of India, Allahabad Bank, Punjab National Bank & IDBI Bank Ltd.
+RBI, NABARD, SBI, United Bank of India, UCO Bank, Central Bank of India, Allahabad Bank & Punjab National Bank

-Generally payment of participation fees is to be made in advance through National Electronic Fund Transfer (NEFT) on or before the due date for submission of nomination.
+Generally, payment of participation fees is to be made in advance through National Electronic Fund Transfer (NEFT) on or before the due date for submission of nomination.
 In exceptional cases a Demand Draft/Pay Order drawn in favour of Indian Institute of Bank Management payable at Guwahati may be forwarded along with hard copy of nominations.
-It may kindly be ensured that the officers
+It may kindly be ensured that the officers being deputed for training carries details of remittance of programme fees.
+Details of our Bank Account are as follows:

 INDIAN INSTITUTE OF BANK MANAGEMENT